Challenges Uganda intervention encourages detergent manufacturer to clean up its financial management and sales strategies

 Despite strong demand for its products, and in particular its natural bar soap, Armour struggled to grow turnover or increase market share.
-Challenges consultants were invited to undergo an Enterprise Diagnostic to analyse the business’s operations, strengths and weaknesses, and to recommend areas for change.
+Challenges Uganda consultants were invited to undergo an Enterprise Diagnostic to analyse the business’s operations, strengths and weaknesses, and to recommend areas for change.

 The Challenges intervention quickly identified huge potential for the business, but also a series of significant internal obstacles that required prompt attention.